StableCredit/stable-credit/README.md

 - **`FeeManager.sol`**: Responsible for collecting and distributing fees collected from **Stable Credit** transactions.
 - **`AccessManager.sol`**: Responsible for role based access control of **Stable Credit** networks.
 - **`CreditIssuer.sol`**: Responsible for underwriting network participants to issue credit terms.
-- **`CreditPool.sol`**: Enables network participants to take on mutual credit debt in exchange for reserve currency supplied by third parties at a discounted rate.
-- **`LaunchPool.sol`**: Enables external parties to pool reserve currency deposits in order to service all deposits within the credit pool simultaneously, effectively "launching" the network.
+- **`AssurancePool.sol`**: Responsible for _assuring_ the value of each stable credit by maintaining network reserve funds according to the analyzed risk of the network.

 # 🔒 Roles